edgi-govdata-archiving/overview/GSoC_Proposal_Automated_Change_Monitoring_ML_NLP.md

 ## Phase 1 - Pre-processing

-1. Study PageFreezer API (Webmonitoring processing)
+1. Study the PageFreezer API (Webmonitoring processing)
-2. Create corpus of environment data -
+2. Create a corpus of environment data -
   + Groundwork - [edgi-govdata-archiving/web-monitoring#28]()
-3. Extracting the content of diff (i.e.  Seperate HTML tags from Actual content)
+3. Extract the content of diff (i.e.  Seperate the HTML tags from the actual content)
-  + Seperately store the HTML tags lest they are needed for information
+  + Seperately store the HTML tags lest they are needed for any specific information
   + To clean html part, use functions from NLTK - e.g. clean_html()
-4. Further cleaning of data if need be
+4. Further clean the data if needed.
-5. Research similar projects
+5. Research on similar projects.
   + Groundwork - [edgi-govdata-archiving/web-monitoring#18]()
-6. Studying Content Moderation
+6. Study 'Content Moderation'
   + Groundwork - [edgi-govdata-archiving/overview#106]()

 ## Phase 2 - Classification

-1. Understanding the ML requirements
+1. Understand the ML requirements.
   + Groundwork - [edgi-govdata-archiving/web-monitoring-processing#21]()
-2. Studying the existing solutions -
+2. Study the existing solutions -
   + Amazon
     - [AI Amazon Lex ](https://aws.amazon.com/amazon-ai/)
     - [Amazon ML](https://aws.amazon.com/machine-learning/)